Nishi HarimaList of winter outing spots

 - telephone number

-- *Reservations can only be made via Jalan
+- *Reservations can only be made through Jalan.

-- January to mid-June (may vary depending on strawberry growth)
+- January to mid-June (may vary depending on the strawberry growing conditions)

 10:00〜/11:00~/13:00~/14:00~

-*Strawberry picking is 30 minutes (reservation required) - Closed days
+*Strawberry picking is 30 minutes long (reservations required). - Closed on

-- Mondays (or the following day if Monday is a public holiday) *If red strawberries are not available, the experience may be canceled at short notice.
+- Monday (or the following day if Monday is a public holiday) *Please note that the experience may be cancelled on days when there are no red strawberries available.

 Yumesaki Strawberry House